-ı Nıı estions-Journaling Assignment

-- to respond to the life questions here or to keep them in a separate journal used for meditative contemplation.

-the lov sel In you identify in your life any disordered loves-that is, loves such as Orual's that don't seem to keep beloved (be it thing or person) in the proper place?
-Do you love something more than it should be ved, or have you given yourself a role in its life that is too significant and thus greedy, consuming, or f-important?
-Another way that Christian theology talks about this idea is in the concept of idolatry-tting another object in the place of God.
+Feel fr 1.
+Questions-Journaling Assignment ee to respond to the life questions here or to keep them in a separate journal used for meditative contemplation Can you identify in your life any disordered loves-that is, loves such as Orual's that don't seem to keep the beloved (be it thing or person) in the proper place?
+Do you love something more than it should be loved, or have you given yourself a role in its life that is too significant and thus greedy, consuming, or self-important?
+Another way that Christian theology talks about this idea is in the concept of idolatry-putting another object in the place of God.
+What are some things, people, or experiences that have taken your breath away and caught your attention with their beauty?

-Pu Answers will vary.

-Allowere will vary.

-That are some things, people, or experiences that have taken your breath away and caught your atten- on with their beauty?
-Answers will vary.

-Write Your Own Discussion Questions
+Your Own Discussion Questions

-1.
+l.

 2.